mahmoudalrefaey/FoodClassifier-ViT/README.md

 - All unnecessary files and caches have been removed
 - Example images are dynamically loaded
 - No test or debug files in the repo
+- Model weights are not included in the repo (downloaded from the Hub)
 - Ready for production and version control

 ## 🐛 Troubleshooting